wearablebp/wearablebp.github.io/docs/meta.md

 Currently, there are no publicly available datasets that satisfy these demographics.
 However, the [PPG-BP](https://figshare.com/articles/dataset/PPG-BP_Database_zip/5459299) can meet these requirements if it is subsampled.
 To determine a subsample that satisfied the AAMI/ANSI/ISO Standards, we performed weighted sampling of subjects, where the weights were determined using Iterative Proportional Fitting (IPF) marginalized on the requirements.
 We repeat this process 10000 times and determine the minimum variance of the subsampled datasets.
 Then, we took the maximum error standard deviation allowed by AAMI/ANSI/ISO (±8mmHg).
 The minimum ED for SBP and DBP was computed to be 2.17 and 1.39.
 The implementation can be found on [Github](https://github.com/wearablebp).

-<h2> Synthesis of studies </h2>
+<h3> DBP Explained Deviation vs SBP Explained Deviation </h3>

 Using our proposed metric to evaluate estimation accuracy, we plot the ED of SBP versus ED of DBP for subject split and personalization studies.
 We indicate the size of points using the power of the study and also report important study information using a hover tool.
 Moreover, we delineate in green the minimum ED ($$ED_{min}$$), computed from the AAMI/ANSI/ISO Standards for SBP and DBP, which were 2.17 and 1.39 respectively.

-{% include scatter.html %} <br>
+{% include scatter.html %}
-<center> <i> Fig. .
-A scatter plot of Explained Deviation for SBP versus Explained Deviation for DBP color coded by sensor device configuration.
-The size represent the power of the study.
-The tabs above allow to switch between Calibration Technique (subject split or personalization).
+<center> <i> Fig. 4.
+Scatter plots of DBP Explained Deviation versus SBP Explained Deviation for subject split (left) and personalization (right).
+The points are color-coded by sensor device configuration.
+The size represents the power of the study.
+We report the slope, its confidence interval ([0.025, 0.975]), and its corresponding p-value (* indicates significant: p<0.05) in legend inside the subplot.
+The green region bounds the minimum required Explained Deviations estimated from ANSI/AAMI/ISO 81060-2:2019.
 Hovering over the scatter points displays important parameter information related to the study.
 Clicking the legend allows to show or hide particular sensor data configurations.
 Finally, panning, zooming, tapping, resetting, and hovering tools are included on the right hand side of the legend.
-See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center> <br>
+See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center>

+<h3> BP Distributions vs Explained Deviations </h3>

+To determine whether there is significant publication bias, we regress Explained Deviations on the standard deviation of the BP distributions.

-{% include metadata_stats.html %}
+{% include scatter_std_ed.html %}

-<center> <i> Fig. .
-Extracted parameter statistics of meta-analysis included studies.
-Using the tabs above allows to switch between different extracted parameter distributions.
-Moreover, for categorical statistics, hovering over the bars shows the number of entries and percentage composition of subject split and personalization studies.
-See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center> <br>
+<center> <i> Fig. 5.
+Regression plots for Standard Deviation of BP Distributions versus Explained Deviations for subject split (left) and personalization (right).
+The points are color-coded by sensor device configuration.
+The size represents the power of the study.
+We report the slope, its confidence interval ([0.025, 0.975]), and its corresponding p-value (* indicates significant: $p<0.05$) in legend inside the subplot.
+The green region bounds the minimum Explained Deviation and minimum BP Distribution estimated from AAMI/ANSI/ISO 81060-2:2019.
+Hovering over the scatter points displays important parameter information related to the study.
+Clicking the legend allows to show or hide particular sensor data configurations.
+Finally, panning, zooming, tapping, resetting, and hovering tools are included on the right hand side of the legend.
+See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center>

+We can infer from this that there is significant publication bias.
+Studies with small distributions tend to not explain data well, yet are published.
+In contrast, studies with large distributions tend to explain the data better.
+This may be attributed to the error requirements specified by the different BP device standards.
+A study with a large BP distribution will need to have a better system to attain errors lower than specified.